 Sugar Ray Leonard was a boxer who, at his peak, possessed many of the same technical qualities that Roger Federer possesses as a tennis player.
 The combination of being both broadly and (apparently) deeply skilled in so many areas of the game, coupled with an ability to identify an opponents weaknesses and adjust one's tactics and technique to exploit it, are two of the things that made Sugar Ray a great boxer, and the exact same thing can be said of Roger Federer.
 That the two share these characteristics is interesting, but what is more interesting is that if they do not to employ either breadth of their skill set, either by choice or by force, both are susceptible to another technical and tactical approach that is similar across both sports - that of the bashing bruiser.

 Roberto Duran was a boxer from Panama of great pride and determination, to which his success in the ring was as often attributed as anything else.
 But the one element of Duran's pedigree as a boxer that didn't go unnoticed in that world, that of persistently overwhelming his opponents into submission, is rarely seen as a particular skill or quality in tennis.
-But it is equally effective, and also happens to be the perfect foil, for either a boxer or a tennis player who appears to have the more aesthetically appealing repertoire Not unlike the way Tomas Berdych and Juan Martin del Potro, whose best quality is the ability to bludgeon the their opponents until they eventually either elicit an error or hit an outright knockout punch.
-Duran's skill set may not have been as broad or possibly even as deep as Sugar Ray's, but because Leonard tried to beat Duran at his own game, a game of which Duran was a master and Leonard was only an apprentice, Duran appeared to fight the perfect fight and he soundly beat Leonard in their first encounter.
+But it is equally effective, and also happens to be the perfect foil, for either a boxer or a tennis player who appears to have the more aesthetically appealing repertoire.
+Not unlike the way Tomas Berdych and Juan Martin del Potro, whose best quality is the ability to bludgeon the their opponents until they eventually either elicit an error or hit an outright knockout punch.
+Duran's skill set may not have been as broad or possibly even as deep as Sugar Ray's, but because Duran lulled Leonard into trying to beat him at his own game, a game of which Duran was a master, he appeared to fight the perfect fight and he soundly beat Leonard in their first encounter.
 The same could be said of Federer's most recent losses to his gargantuan and hammer wielding nemeses.

-Now I don't want to delve too deeply into the psychological, because I've never met him, and can only speculate, but one has to assume that not only does Federer believe that, in terms of his skill set, he is a far superior player to the vast majority of players he faces on tour, and this would be doubly so with two players whose main strengths are their ability to consistently hit hard flat shots in the same direction until an error or an opening is elicited.
-Both big players who move well for big men, but with limited movement in the abstract, limited further by a two-handed backhands, and a tendency to position themselves closer to their own backhand corners than not, they lack not only the aesthetic qualities of Federer's game, but even the technical capacity to hit a wide variety of shots, from a wide variety of positions.
+Now I don't want to delve too deeply into the psychological, because I've never met him, and can only speculate, but one has to assume that not only does Federer believe that, in terms of his skill set, he is a far superior player to the vast majority of players he faces on tour, but that this is doubly so with two players whose main strengths are their ability to consistently hit hard flat shots in the same direction until an error or an opening is elicited.
+Both del Potro and Berdych are big players who move well for big men, but have limited movement in the abstract, limited further by two-handed backhand, and a tendency to position themselves closer to their own backhand corners.
+They lack not only the aesthetic qualities of Federer's game, but even the technical capacity to hit a wide variety of shots, from a wide variety of positions.